Homoclinic and heteroclinic solutions of the nonlinear Schr\"odinger equation with a complex Wadati potential: Heteroclinic solutions

-The discussion in Sec.~\ref{sec:hydraulic-solution} revealed two scenarios leading to the formation of a Type-II heteroclinic solution.
-The wave is generated due to the merging of two homoclinic solutions: one that satisfies the boundary condition in density ($\rho_0$) and velocity ($u_0$), while the other conjugate root satisfies the boundary condition in density ($(1/3)(2u_0^2+\rho_0)$) and velocity ($(1/\sqrt{3})(4\rho_0 -u_0^2)^{1/2}$).
-Moreover, the merger of the homoclinics was seen to occur either along the curve $u_0=\sqrt{f_3(\rho_0)}$ or along $u_0=\sqrt{f_2(\rho_0)}$ (with $\rho_0\geq 1/3$).
-This mutual annihilation of roots is reminiscent of the saddle-node bifurcation, also pointed out in the conservative case \cite{leszczyszyn_transcritical_2009}.
+The discussion in Sec.~\ref{sec:hydraulic-solution} identified two scenarios leading to the formation of a Type-II heteroclinic solution using hydraulic theory.
+The kink is generated by the merger of two roots representing homoclinic solutions along the curve $u_0=\sqrt{f_3(\rho_0)}$, $\rho_0 > 1$ or the curve $u_0=\sqrt{f_2(\rho_0)}$, $\rho_0\geq 1/3$.
+This root annihilation is reminiscent of a saddle-node bifurcation, also pointed out in the conservative case with an attractive potential \cite{leszczyszyn_transcritical_2009}.

-We now discuss, in further detail, the Type-II heteroclinic solutions that are found in \eqref{WADATI-ODE-SYSTEM}.
-These solutions satisfy the relevant jump conditions $\mu_{+}=\mu_{-}$,and $A_{+}=A_{-}$.